0xricksanchez/like-dbg/README.md

 # LInux-KErnel DeBuGger (LIKE-DBG) - **VERY MUCH IN POC WIP STATE**

 This repository aims at automating the boring steps when trying to set up a Linux kernel debugging environment.
+All steps from building the kernel to running the kernel and attaching the debugger are transparently done inside docker containers to keep system requirements minimal.

-Currently only x86_64 and arm64 Linux kernel builds are supported.
+Note: Currently only *x86_64* and *arm64* Linux kernel builds are supported.

 ## Requirements

 Make sure you have `tmux` and `docker` installed.
 If you happen to default to the `clang` compiler make sure you have the complete LLVM toolchain available!